 Why would I pick a closed-source commercial tool over open source?

 Honest answer: most Roo Code users should not.
 Open source was half of what you were paying for with Roo.
 If that was the reason, stay in open source.
-The case for Bodega One is narrower: you want a standalone IDE with 15 provider presets, air-gap mode, a built-in autonomous agent, a five-step quality enforcement layer, and a one-time price, all in one installer.
+The case for Bodega One Code is narrower: you want a standalone IDE with 15 provider presets, air-gap mode, a built-in autonomous agent, a five-step quality enforcement layer, and a one-time price, all in one installer.
 If that list describes you, read how we position against Cursor and decide.

 The takeaway